-Sleeping soundly in your caravan or motorhome?
+Sleeping soundly in your caravan, motorhome or campervan?

 Plenty of folk say they get a better night’s sleep when they’re away in their leisure vehicle compared to back at home.
 Others do beg to differ.

 It’s certainly true that more and more caravanners and motorhomers are seeing the sleep benefits of permanent beds in their vehicles – even if it means a compromise on daytime living space.

 We now get vehicles with ready-made double beds (French or island) or singles, in a variety of different guises and – it has to be said – levels of comfort and support, let alone size.

 However, even a permanent bed – double or single – might not hit the mark when it comes to providing the level of comfort you demand.